Roderick J. A. Little: Statistical Inference

-Honors
+Statistical Methods for Estimating Causal Effects

+Little has contributed to the literature of statistical inference for causal effects based on the Neyman/Rubin causal model, mainly in the context of clinical and epidemiologic research.

+Applications of Statistics

+Little's applied interests in statistics are broad, including public health, epidemiology, medical statistics, mental health, environmental statistics, demography, economics, education and the social sciences more generally.

+Awards

 Little is a Fellow of the American Statistical Association and the American Academy of Arts and Sciences, and a Member of the International Statistical Institute and the U.S. National Academy of Medicine.
 In 2005 he received the ASA Wilks’ memorial award for contributions to statistics.
 Plenary talks include the 2005 President’s Invited Address and the 2012 COPSS Fisher Lecture at the Joint Statistical Meetings, and the President’s Invited Address at the 2018 Eastern North American Region Meeting of the International Biometric Society.
 In 2020 he received the Marvin Zelen Leadership Award in Statistical Science from Harvard University.